Mucyo-Ivan/Car-Plate-Number-Extract/README.md

-# Automatic Number Plate Recognition (ANPR) System
+# Automatic Number Plate Recognition and Extraction (ANPRE) System

 A lightweight, CPU-friendly Automatic Number Plate Recognition system built with OpenCV and Tesseract OCR.
 This project implements a complete pipeline for detecting, aligning, reading, and logging vehicle number plates from live camera feed.